 Although the structure of the economy and its prospects, along with the sustainability of public finances, are the main drivers of the rating, no single quantitative or qualitative factor has an overriding effect on MARC's assessment of the sovereign's rating.
-Instead, the eventual rating is a result of an interaction of multiple factors, which, depending on the unique circumstances surrounding each sovereign, can gain prominence over other factors.
+While the eventual rating is a result of an interaction of multiple factors, a lightly weighted factor, depending on the unique circumstances surrounding each sovereign, can gain prominence over a heavily weighted one.
 MARC's analysis would typically focus on the following:

-- 1. Economic Strength
+- 1. Economic strength

-- 2. Fiscal Sustainability
+- 2. Fiscal sustainability

-- 3. Debt and Contingent Liability Management
+- 3. Debt and contingent liability management

-- 4. Monetary and Exchange Rate Management
+- 4. Monetary and exchange rate management

-- 5. Financial Sector Resilience
+- 5. Financial sector resilience, and

-- 6. Political, Institutional and Social Stability
+- 6. Political, institutional and social stability.

 The policy responses of sovereign governments to counter the impact of economic cycles may at times result in weaker public and/or external finances.
 In assigning its sovereign credit ratings, MARC's main focus is on the structural issues impacting the credit fundamentals of a sovereign government rather than on transitory changes in creditworthiness brought about as a result of economic cycles.
 This focus on structural issues is consistent with MARC's approach of assigning credit ratings 'through the economic cycle' rather than 'at a point in time'.
-At the same time, MARC's sovereign rating methodology attempts to measure the shock absorption capacity of a country, in particular its resilience to large external shocks.
+At the same time, MARC's sovereign rating attempts to measure the shock absorption capacity of a country, in particular its resilience to large external shocks.